barfs/LP-Works_PMX/README.md

 5. Repeat for the user variables in the upper box

-6. Verify Installation
-Open a new Command Prompt window (you may need to close existing ones for changes to take effect) and type:
+6. Verify installation by opening a new Command Prompt window (you may need to close existing ones for changes to take effect) and type:

 ```
 python --version